BinhangYuan/JavaMethodAutoAbridging/README.md

 User study web address: http://user-study-rice-cs-by8.surge.sh

-The work is currently conditional accepted by OOPSLA 2017.
-More details about our paper will be posted as long as we offically publish it.
+The work has been accepted by OOPSLA 2017.